 - Accidental delivery of medication into the blood stream

 - Unexpected spread of medication to other nerves

-- Hitting the "wrong" nerve in an attempt to block the targeted nerve, if the nerves are close together
+- Hitting the "wrong" nerve while trying to block the targeted nerve, if the nerves are close together

 Women should always tell their doctor and technologist if they are pregnant.
 Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
 If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.

 Typically, the effects of a nerve block injection are temporary and offer little to no long-term relief.
-Each individual is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
-A patient may feel benefits after a round of injections, or none at all despite delivery of the medication to the correct spot.
+Every person is different; however, nerve block injections are often delivered in a series and then discontinued, depending on the results they achieve.
+A patient may feel benefits after a round of injections, or none despite delivery of the medication to the correct spot.
 If the nerve blocks don't help ease your pain, however, your doctor will most likely recommend a different treatment approach.